California State Route 32: Route description

+(a) Route 5 near Orland to Route 99 near Chico.

+(b) Route 99 near Chico to Route 36.

 SR 32 begins in Orland at a junction with I-5 as Newville Road.
 The highway continues east out of Orland for several miles before entering Hamilton City and intersecting SR 45.
 SR 32 then crosses the Sacramento River into Butte County.
 East of here, SR 32 enters the city of Chico, becoming Walnut Street before it becomes a one-way couplet as 8th and 9th Streets through downtown Chico.
 Shortly after the diamond interchange with the SR 99 freeway, 8th and 9th Streets merge into one road and SR 32 continues east out of the Chico city limits.

 Following this, SR 32 turns to the northeast, passing through the communities of Forest Ranch and West Branch before crossing into Tehama County and eventually Lassen National Forest.
 SR 32 terminates at an intersection with SR 89 and SR 36.